Published by Cambridge University Press, 2000

 Language: English

 Hardcover.
 Condition: new.
 Hardcover.
 Model theory is a branch of mathematical logic that has found applications in several areas of algebra and geometry.
 It provides a unifying framework for the understanding of old results and more recently has led to significant new results, such as a proof of the Mordell-Lang conjecture for function fields in positive characteristic.
 Perhaps surprisingly, it is sometimes the most abstract aspects of model theory that are relevant to those applications.
 This book gives the necessary background for understanding both the model theory and the mathematics behind the applications.
 Aimed at graduate students and researchers, it contains introductory surveys by leading experts covering the whole spectrum of contemporary model theory (stability, simplicity, o-minimality and variations), and introducing and discussing the diverse areas of geometry (algebraic, diophantine, real analytic, p-adic, and rigid) to which the model theory is applied.
 The book begins with an introduction to model theory by David Marker.
 It then broadens into three components: pure model theory (Bradd Hart, Dugald Macpherson), geometry(Barry Mazur, Ed Bierstone and Pierre Milman, Jan Denef), and the model theory of fields (Marker, Lou van den Dries, Zoe Chatzidakis).
 Model theory is a branch of mathematical logic that has found applications in several areas of algebra and geometry.
 It provides a unifying framework for the understanding of old results and more recently has led to significant new results, such as a proof of the Mordell-Lang conjecture for function fields in positive characteristic.
 Perhaps surprisingly, it is sometimes the most abstract aspects of model theory that are relevant to those applications.
 This book gives the necessary background for understanding both the model theory and the mathematics behind the applications.
 Aimed at graduate students and researchers, it contains introductory surveys by leading experts covering the whole spectrum of contemporary model theory (stability, simplicity, o-minimality and variations), and introducing and discussing the diverse areas of geometry (algebraic, diophantine, real analytic, p-adic, and rigid) to which the model theory is applied.
 The book begins with an introduction to model theory by David Marker.
 It then broadens into three components: pure model theory (Bradd Hart, Dugald Macpherson), geometry(Barry Mazur, Ed Bierstone and Pierre Milman, Jan Denef), and the model theory of fields (Marker, Lou van den Dries, Zoe Chatzidakis).
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.

 Published by Cambridge University Press, 2000